pjmgraham/brain-effect-challenge-pg/README.md

 ```

 Notice that, because you are not allowed to use bundlers or transpilers,
-you might be limited in terms of which features of the framework you may use.
+you might be limited in terms of which features of the framework you can use.
 For example, in the case of React you won't be able to use JSX.